Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 #### 4.7.6 Test-Time Atom Creation

-The atom framework as presented assumes atoms are fixed at training time—the model can only decompress what it previously compressed.
+The atom framework as presented assumes atoms are fixed at training time; the model can only decompress what it previously compressed.
 However, recent architectural innovations (Titans; Behrouz et al., 2025) demonstrate that **atoms can be created at inference time** through test-time learning.

 **Definition 10 (Test-Time Atom).**
 A test-time atom $a^{test}_j$ is a compressed pattern learned during inference from the current context: